coder/backstage-plugins/plugins/backstage-plugin-coder/README.md

        accessUrl: 'https://coder.example.com',
      },

+     // Optional: OAuth configuration for "Sign in with Coder" button
+     // Get the clientId from your Coder OAuth2 apps settings
+     oauth: {
+       clientId: 'your-oauth-client-id',
+     },

      // Set the default template (and parameters) for
      // catalog items.
 Individual properties can be overridden
      // by a repo's catalog-info.yaml file